m15a/fnldoc/CONTRIBUTING.md

 Check out new branch from project's main development branch.
 If you've cloned this project some time ago, consider checking if your branch has all recent changes from upstream.

-Each commit must have a type, which is one of `feature`, `fix`, followed by optional scope, and a must have description after `:` colon.
+Each commit must have a type, which is one of `feat` (or `feature`), `fix`, followed by optional scope, and a must have description after `:` colon.
 For example:

     fix(parsing): fix #42
-    feature(tests): add more strict tests
+    feat(tests): add more strict tests

--   `feature` must be used when adding new code.
+-   `feat` must be used when adding new code.
 -   `fix` must be used when fixing existing code.

+For a more comprehensive explanation please check [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 When creating merge request consider squashing your commits at merge.
 You may do this manually, or use Gitlab's "Squash commits" button.